Yoo Ah-in: 2003–2005: Career beginnings and hiatus

-Using the stage name Yoo Ah-in, he made his debut in a TV commercial in 2003.
+Yoo made his debut in a TV commercial in 2003.
 His first management wanted to create an attractive stage name for him that fit an idol image because the name Uhm Hong-sik was considered too heavy and old fashioned.
 He then chose Yoo Ah-in, Ah-in taken from the German word meaning "one".

 Yoo was then cast in the teen series Sharp after auditioning, playing the role of a model student majoring in painting.
 After the series aired, Yoo gained popularity and was cast in romance drama April Kiss and one-act drama Shi-eun & Soo-ha.
 Yoo also appeared in various commercials including school uniforms and youth apparel.

 After that, however, Yoo took a break from acting and disappeared from the spotlight.
 According to Yoo, he became an actor without any prior knowledge about acting and entertainment industry.
 At first, he was thrilled by the accolades and popularity of the profession, but then became confused about whether or not that was what he truly desired in life.
 Yoo felt the need for a hiatus to reflect upon what he wanted for himself instead of catering to others, and what kind of path as an actor he would want to take in the future.
 Having taken the time for introspection, he discovered his passion for serious acting.
 Yoo recalls of his career beginnings:

 During Sharp, I had no idea what was happening to me, and I didn't know how to deal with it, so the popularity didn't feel like it was mine.
 Now, I can handle it better.
 After Sharp, I remember thinking that I must not falter and collapse under the situation I was thrust into, and that I had to firmly take a step forward and wait.